nikolaospapagiannis/nebula-ai/SSO_IMPLEMENTATION_GUIDE.md

 ## Overview

-This document describes the complete Fortune 100 Enterprise SSO/SAML implementation for the Fireflies.ai platform.
+This document describes the complete Fortune 100 Enterprise SSO/SAML implementation for the Nebula AI platform.
 This is a **production-ready, enterprise-grade** implementation supporting:

 - **SAML 2.0** authentication with real Identity Providers
 - **Okta** integration with full API support